atroxaper/p6-LogP6/README.md

 ## Associate logs with concrete user

 Lets imagine we write a server application.
-Many users at the same time can connect to the server and do some action which produces some logs in log file.
-If some exception will be caught and log we want to reconstruct users execution flow to understand what went wrong.
+Many users at the same time can connect to the server and do some action which produces log messages in log file.
+If some exception will be caught and log we want to reconstruct user's execution flow to understand what went wrong.
 But needful logs in log file will be alongside with logs from other users actions.
 In such cases we need to associate each log entry with some user id.
 Then we just can grep log file for the user id.
 For that just use `MDC`.

 In `Perl 6`: